 Marguerite makes an excellent counterpoint to Blackie with its bright chartreuse, heart-shaped leaf.

 The Sweet Carolina purple sweet potato variety has very small tubers and abundant, deep purple foliage.
-This is a suitable choice for small containers because it’s growth is not quite as rampant as some other varieties.
+This is a suitable choice for small containers because its growth is not quite as rampant as some other varieties.

-Illusion Emerald Lace is also a compact choice which boasts bright green leaves and tends to grow more in a mound than to spread out.
+Illusion Emerald Lace is also a compact choice that boasts bright green leaves and tends to grow more in a mound than to spread out.
 It grows to approximately 10 inches high and spreads about four feet wide.

 Tricolor sweet potato vine is another excellent container choice.
-It grows less vigorously than Blackie and Marguerite and produces leaves that are small and pointy in variegated shades of white, pink and green.
+It grows less vigorously than Blackie and Marguerite and produces leaves that are small and pointy in variegated shades of white, pink, and green.

 Another compact choice is Illusion Midnight Lace which grows to a height of 10 inches and a width of four feet.
-It’s foliage is deep purplish black.
+Its foliage is deep purplish black.